SNaf1/healthcare_management/README.md

 ## Contribution

 Contributions are welcome!
-If you'd like to contribute to the development of this system, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.
+If you'd like to contribute to the development of this system.

 ## License